We are a minimalist family and yet we have some stuff. But minimalism is more about habits than stuff.

 The work and school week are tiring.
 We all need downtime and rest.
 Sunday is our day of rest.
 We say Yes, to things we’re excited about and No to obligations.

 I’d love to do it all, but exhausted, over-scheduled, and stressed-out isn’t fun.
 And it’s increasing anxiety in our kids.
-I know we’re weird for under-scheduling our son and ensuring his activities align with our family values.
+I know we were weird for under-scheduling our son and ensuring his activities aligned with our family values.
 But I’m ok being weird.

 More importantly, if I say yes, you know I’m all in.
 Because saying no means I won’t disappoint the people I said yes to.